TheEconomist/banana-index-data/README.md

 * [Poore, J., & Nemecek, T. (2018).
 Reducing food’s environmental impacts through producers and consumers.
 Science, 360(6392), 987-992.](https://www.science.org/doi/10.1126/science.aaq0216)

 ## Suggested citation
 The Economist and Solstad, S. (corresponding author), 2023.
-The Economist's Banana index. [online] The Economist.
-Available at: https://www.economist.com/graphic-detail/2023/04/11/a-different-way-to-measure-the-climate-impact-of-food [Accessed ---].
+The Economist's Banana index.
 First published in the article "A different way to measure the climate impact of food", The Economist, April 11, 2023.